browserengineering/book/book/animations.md

 We're finally ready to teach the browser how to avoid raster (and layout) when running certain animations.
 These are called *composited animations*, since they are compatible with the compositing optimization to avoid raster on every frame.
-Avoiding `raster` and `composite` is simple in concept: keep track of what is animating, and re-run only `paint`, `paint_draw_list` and `draw` on each frame if the only changes are to visual effects like opacity.
+Avoiding `raster` and `composite` for opacity animations is simple in
+concept: keep track of what is animating, and re-run only `paint`, `paint_draw_list` and `draw` on each frame.

-This is harder than it sounds.
+Implementing this is harder than it sounds.
 We'll need to split the _new_ display list into the _old_ composited layers and a _new_ draw display list.
 To do this we'll need know how the new and old display lists are related, and what parts of the display list changed.
-To do that, we'll add a `node` field to each display item, storing the node that painted it, as a sort of identifier:
+For this purpose we'll add a `node` field to each display item, storing the node that painted it, as a sort of identifier:

 ``` {.python}
 class VisualEffect: